 - February 10 – Fall enrollment late deadline (no scholarship aid)

 For more information about all of our application deadlines, please visit the dates and deadlines section of our website.

 Do you admit students to enroll for the spring semester?

-The MALD program admits a limited number of students for January enrollment each year.
-The application and scholarship process for January enrollment is identical, and scholarship funding is available for applicants for spring admission.
+The MALD program admits a limited number of students for spring semester enrollment in January each year.
+The application and scholarship process for January enrollment is identical to that for the fall semester, and scholarship funding is available for applicants for spring admission.

 Do you offer scholarships?

 Yes, Fletcher offers scholarships to help defray tuition costs.
-All applicants who complete the Fletcher Scholarship Application (included with the application for admission) are eligible for scholarship consideration, which is awarded on the basis of both need and merit.
+All applicants who complete the Fletcher Scholarship Application (included with the application for admission) are eligible for scholarship consideration, and awards are based on a combination of both need and merit.
 We also encourage candidates to seek outside sources of funding including scholarships and loans.
-No distinction is made between domestic and international students in awarding scholarship funds.
+We make no distinction between domestic and international students in awarding scholarship funds.
 For more information regarding scholarship aid, please visit the Fletcher Scholarships section of our website.